India is profiling Kashmir mosques, raising new surveillance fears

 One page of the form collects information about the mosque itself, seeking information about the “ideological sect” it belongs to, the year it was founded, its sources of funding, monthly expenditure, the number of people it can congregate, and details on ownership of the land on which the structure stands.

-The remaining three pages collect personal details of the people – imams, muezzins, khatibs – associated with the mosque, including their mobile numbers, emails, passport numbers and bank account details.
+The remaining three pages collect personal details of the people – imams, muezzins, khatibs and others – associated with the mosque, including their mobile numbers, emails, passport, credit card and bank account details.
 The more insidious columns in the form ask the respondents to declare if they have relatives abroad, the “outfit” they are associated with, or even the model of their mobile phone and their social media handles.

 A similar form has also been shared with the people running “madrasas” (religious schools) in the region.

 “This is not a place where you can live in peace.
-Every now and then, we are asked to fill out one form or another,” Nawaz, 41, told Al Jazeera as he sat inside his grocery shop in Jawahar Nagar area of Srinagar, the main city of the region.
+Every now and then, we are asked to fill out one form or another,” Nawaz, 41, told Al Jazeera as he sat inside his grocery shop in Jawahar Nagar area of Srinagar.

 “They are asking for unusually detailed information about religious institutions and those linked to them.
 The form seeks details about sectarian affiliation, funding sources, land ownership, charitable activities, and much more,” he said.